Cómo hacer chocolate a la taza - Bombonería Pons

 Can you make hot chocolate without sugar?

-Yes, you can omit the sugar to enjoy the pure taste of chocolate.
-Plus, Bombonería Pons offers sugar-free options that are perfect for this recipe.
+Yes, you can omit the sugar to enjoy the pure chocolate flavor.
+Bombonería Pons also offers sugar-free options perfect for this recipe.

 Can I use a plant-based milk for this recipe?

-Sure, plant-based milks like almond, oat, or soy work great too.
-Just make sure to select one without added sugars if you prefer a more authentic flavor.
+Of course, plant-based milks like almond, oat, or soy also work very well.
+Just be sure to choose one without added sugar if you prefer a more authentic flavor.

 How to get a creamier texture?